 These evaluations are based on our six-point scale.
-Further information about each of these evaluations can be found within the quality frameworks and on our website https://doi.org/10.2016/j.com/
+You can find further information about each of these evaluations within the quality frameworks and on our website here.

 Your evaluation should be written to be easily understood by those who use your service, staff and relatives.
 Evaluate how your service is performing for each of the key areas in each of the key questions, using the above scale.
 Your evidence should include: